 A post shared by Casper (@casper) on

 Studies show that beauty sleep is real.
 “Chronic poor-quality sleep has been associated with increased signs of aging as well as decreased skin barrier function,” says Suggs.
 For the best beauty rest, you should sleep on your back.
 Minimal contact with the pillow will help fight wrinkles, and you will increase blood flow back to your head.
-If you aren’t a back sleeper, look for a contoured pillow to help realign your sleeping position.
+If you are not a back sleeper, look for a contoured pillow to help realign your sleeping position.
 But the quality of your mattress matters, too.
 The global mattress market is predicted to have a compound annual growth rate of 7% from 2018 to 2022.
 And, with the online mattress sector continuing to grow — 100-night trial periods and free shipping are just some of the perks — the options for your needs are endless.
 By investing in a good night’s sleep, you are investing in yourself and guaranteeing a dewy, morning glow.